-SIGNIFICANT ITEMS FOR CURRENT FY 2021 AND BUDGET FY 2022
+SIGNIFICANT ITEMS FOR CURRENT FY 2022 AND BUDGET FY 2023

-1. The total actual operating revenue (unaudited) for FY 2021 is \$104.8 million.
-The total actual operating expenditures (unaudited) amount for FY 2021 is \$88.6 million.
-At the end of FY 2021, operating revenue exceeds operating expenditures and total fund balance from operations increases by \$16.2 million.
+1. The total actual operating revenue for FY 2022 is \$110.1 million.
+The total actual operating expenditures amount for FY 2022 is \$99.8 million.
+At the end of FY 2022, operating revenue exceeds operating expenditures by \$10.3 million.
 Only current revenues are used to pay current expenditures so there is not a "built-in increase" for ongoing expenditures.
 The Board of Commissioners guideline is to conservatively budget revenue and expenditures, so the actual effect of operations results in a positive effect on fund balance.
-Operations in FY 2021 reflect the Board of Commissioners' continued commitment to fiscal responsibility.
+Operations in FY 2022 reflect the Board of Commissioners' continued commitment to fiscal responsibility.
 (County Goal: CG2)

-2. Total Capital Budget Expenditures for Governmental Funds and Enterprise Funds Capital Projects - the capital budget for Governmental and Enterprise funds in FY 2022 is projected to total \$5.7 million: \$3.7 million in Governmental Funds projects and \$2.0 million in Enterprise Funds projects.
-This represents a decrease of \$0.3 million or -5.45% from FY 2021.
-The Enterprise Funds projects are Water System Fund projects that will be funded with fund operating revenue.
-The Governmental Funds projects are funded with transfers from General Fund balance (\$3.4 million), Fire Services fund balance (\$210K), and Emergency Medical Services fund balance (\$42K).
+2. Total Capital Budget Expenditures for Governmental Funds and Enterprise Funds Capital Projects - the capital budget for Governmental and Enterprise funds in FY 2023 is projected to total \$4.0 million: \$3.0 million in Governmental Funds projects and \$1.0 million in Enterprise Funds projects.
+This represents a decrease of \$1.7 million or -29.3% from FY 2022.
+The Enterprise Funds projects are Water System and Solid Waste funds projects that will be funded with fund operating revenue.
+The Governmental Funds projects are funded with transfers from General Fund balance (\$2.53 million), Fire Services fund balance (\$398K), and Emergency Medical Services fund balance (\$120K).
 (County Goal: CG1, CG2, CG4, CG5)

-3. Replacement/New Vehicles and Heavy Equipment - the FY 2022 budget includes \$1.9 million for the purchase of vehicles and equipment for the Governmental Funds.
+3. Replacement/New Vehicles and Heavy Equipment - the FY 2023 budget includes \$533K for the purchase of vehicles and equipment for the Governmental Funds.
 The replacement of county vehicles and heavy equipment is based on the composition of the fleet needed to fulfill the long-term goals of Fayette County.
 As a means of maintaining the level of funding necessary to replace vehicles and equipment, annual contributions from the different Governmental Funds are included in the annual budget.
-In FY 2022, transfers to the Vehicle & Equipment Fund from the General Fund (\$725K), Fire Services Fund (\$650K), and the EMS Fund (\$350K) are included.
+In FY 2023, transfers to the Vehicle & Equipment Fund from the General Fund (\$725K), Fire Services Fund (\$650K), and the EMS Fund (\$350K) are included.
 The Enterprise funds (Water System and Solid Waste) include in their operating budgets the cost of vehicles and heavy equipment.
-In the FY 2022 Budget, the Water System included in their budget \$289K for vehicles and heavy equipment.
 (County Goal: CG1, CG2)

 4. Capital Improvements Program (CIP) - the five-year CIP plan was updated reflecting a focus on capital needs to support the Board of Commissioners' commitment to maintaining and improving facilities and infrastructure to better serve the citizens of Fayette County.
-In FY 2021, the Board of Commissioners approved to close forty-three (49) projects that were completed.
+In FY 2022, the Board of Commissioners approved to close forty-seven (47) projects that were completed.
 Available funding in these projects was moved to projects with funding shortages or to project contingency accounts.
 Funding in project contingency accounts, plus any additional funding appropriated, could be used as a funding source for new projects.
 The Capital Improvements Program (CIP) is discussed in more detail in the Capital Budget section.
 (County Goal: CG1, CG5)